maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption> </figcaption>
 </figure>

-Overall, the PETG resulted in seemingly (not tested) more rigid part but hard to print (or at least we didn't found great settings).
+Overall, the PETG resulted in a seemingly (not tested) more rigid part but hard to print (or at least we didn't found great settings).

 ### Prusa adaptive layer settings

-I later found out this cool settings in recent Prusa slicer releases: the _variable layer height_.
+I later found out about this cool settings in recent Prusa slicer releases: the _variable layer height_.
 It allows to specifically set layer speed and resolution for each layer of the part.
 Even more interesting, it can adapt the layer settings automatically by pressing the _adaptive_ button.
 It can also smooth the resulting part.

 <figure> <center>
   <img src="./../../img/mod05/prusaHeight.jpg" alt="prusa Height" width="80%" />